-PAYPAL BRINGS PAYPAL USD TO USERS ACROSS 70 MARKETS
+PayPal Brings PayPal USD To Users Across 70 Markets

 Now accessible to millions of PayPal consumers and merchants, PayPal USD helps provide stable purchasing power and enable lower-cost global commerce

-SAN JOSE, Calif., March 17, 2026 /PRNewswire/ -- PayPal today announced it is making PayPal USD (PYUSD) available in 70 markets worldwide in the PayPal account.
+SAN JOSE, Calif., March 18, 2026 /PRNewswire/ -- PayPal has announced it is making PayPal USD (PYUSD) available in 70 markets worldwide in the PayPal account.
 This dollar-backed stablecoin enables users to send funds globally, with faster settlement and lower cost than traditional payment methods.

 As global commerce becomes increasingly digital, individuals and businesses are looking for faster and more seamless ways to transact across borders.
 Stablecoins like PYUSD help power an inclusive, fast, lower cost, global commerce system.